 - 1 teaspoon cinnamon

-Peel, core, and dice the apple into small pieces.
-Place into a small bowl and toss with the lemon juice; set aside.
+- Peel, core, and dice the apple into small pieces.
+Place into a small bowl and toss with the lemon juice.

-In the bowl of a mixer fitted with the paddle attachment, cream the butter and sugars until soft and light.
+- In a mixer, cream the butter and sugars until soft and light, about 3-4 minutes.

-Pour into butter mixture and beat until just blended.
+- Add the dry ingredients to the butter mixture and beat until just blended.
 Mix in the apple.
 Using a cookie scoop, place dough onto prepared cookie sheets.

-Bake for 10-13 minutes or until desired doneness.
-Cool for 5 minutes on baking sheet before transferring to wire rack to cool completely.
+- Bake for 10-13 minutes or until desired doneness.
+Cool for 5 minutes on baking sheet then transfer to wire rack to cool completely.